 Castle Fraser: Castle Fraser is about a 30-minute drive from Old Aberdeen.
 The castle was constructed in 1575 by the 6th Laird of Fraser, Michael Fraser, and completed in 1636.
 Like many of the castle in Scotland, what we see today is a joint creation by master masons and architects over the years.
 Castle Fraser is one of the largest tower houses in Scotland and sits on 300 acres of landscaped grounds, woodland, and farmlands.
 The interior isn’t quite as grand as Balmoral or Blair Castles, but it has some unique features such as hidden trapdoors, secret staircases, and a mysterious spy hole.
 If you don’t have time for a tour, still make sure to stop by to see the exterior of the castle.

 As I mentioned earlier, the castle is haunted!
 During the 1920s, renovation workers found a woman’s skeleton.
-They removed and buried the body, but soon after, the residence noticed strange things started to happen.
+They removed and buried the body, but soon after, the residents noticed strange things started to happen.
 You’ll have to go on a tour to hear the rest, but I promise you won’t be disappointed.

 Elgin Cathedral: Known as the ‘Lantern of the North,’ Elgin Cathedral was the principal church of the bishops of Moray.
 The cathedral was severely damaged during a fire in 1390 and during the Protestant Reformation in 1560.
 However, repairs were always made.
 Unfortunately, the Elgin Cathedral fell to complete ruin after 1689 when bishops were abolished from the Scottish Church, and ownership of the cathedral fell to the crown.
 Today, the two towers of the West Front and the Chapter House are intact and open to the public.
 You can climb to the top of the tower for incredible views of the ruined cathedral and city of Elgin.
 Also within the towers is the Elgin Stone Exhibition – with more than 100 medieval stones featuring expressive faces, flora, and fauna.